acuminous/x-pool/README.md

 use debug.extend() with bays and requests

-Rename Pending to indicate it is about creating a resource Try to come up with a better name for UnvalidatedState
+Try to come up with a better name for UnvalidatedState

 Can resource.destroy move to doomed state, then call destroy?